A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Introduction

-Here, we illustrate the first step toward to building a hybrid approach by comparing several methods in statistics, computational topology, and machine learning.
-In Section \ref{sec:data}, we describe data collected from pediatric obstructive sleep apnea (OSA) study Pro00057638, at the University of Alberta.
+Here we illustrate the first step toward to building a hybrid approach by comparing several methods in statistics, computational topology, and machine learning.
+In Section \ref{sec:data}, we describe data collected from pediatric OSA study Pro00057638, at the University of Alberta.
 Survey and craniofacial data are easier and cheaper to collect than polysomnography (PSG) data, so for maximum clinical impact we focus this article on analyses of those data sets.
 For the analyses of PSG time series data, we refer the reader to \cite{WiSDM_PSG_2019}.

-The rest of the paper is organized as follows: we outline initial findings of our data explorations in Section \ref{sec:explore}, which provides a basis for the methods we applied to our data, described in Section \ref{sec:methods}.
-We compare methods in statistics and machine learning for classifying OSA patients using survey data and craniofacial data and discuss results in Section \ref{sec:results}.
-We complete our article with conclusion and future research steps in Section \ref{sec:conclusion}.
+The rest of the paper is organized as follows: in Section \ref{sec:data}, we introduce two sets data -- survey questionnaires and craniofacial scores.
+In Section \ref{sec:explore}, we outline initial findings of our data exploration which provides a basis for the methods we applied to our data, described in Section \ref{sec:methods}.
+In Section \ref{sec:results}, we compare methods in statistics and machine learning for classifying OSA patients using survey data and craniofacial data and discuss results.
+Lastly, we complete our article with conclusion and future research steps in Section \ref{sec:conclusion}.